 Ground Cherry Clafoutis

-- Butter small gratin dish and sprinkle ground cherries in it.
+Butter 2 small gratin dishes and lay the ground cherries on the bottom.

-- Mix the egg, sugar, flour, milk and almond extract, until well blended.
+Add the sugar, flour, milk, and extract, mix until well blended.

-- Pour over the ground cherries and place on a cookie sheet.
+Pour over the ground cherries and place the dishes onto a cookie sheet.